Shweta1702/Msc-Course-on-Digital-Forensics/README.md

 # Instructional Materials for the Digital Forensics Course
 ## Texas Tech University, Computer Science Department
-## Designed and Taught by: Dr. Akbar Namin

 ###### A course on "Digital Forensics" designed and offered in the Computer Science Department at Texas Tech University 2017 - 2018